 1. AquaClear Power Filter – 110 V

 The AquaClear Power Filter is one of the most versatile on the market.
-It comes in five different models and is compatible with most popular aquarium sizes.
+It comes in five different models and is compatible with the most popular aquarium sizes.

 You can control the flow rate of the filter without changing how effective it is.
 This is a great feature because different fish and aquarium plants need a gentler flow.
 When you set the rate low, the water inside the filtration system is processed multiple times.
 This patented re-filtration system provides optimal results.